Saumya4321/wine_classification_ANN/README.md

 # Determine the origin of Wines using ANN

 ## Objective
-Use ANN on data obtained by chemical analysis to determine the origin of wines.
-The wines are classified as from either of the three cultivars in Italy.
+Develop an Artificial Neural Network (ANN) to classify the origin of wines based on chemical analysis data, distinguishing among three distinct cultivars from Italy.

 ## Dataset used